AmirAliabadi/solana-trading-bot/README.md

 - **Trend Confirmation Filters:** Protects from "falling knives" by requiring MACD Reversal alignment and Volume Weighted Average Price (VWAP) breakouts.
 - **Auto-Compounding:** Re-invests 100% of profit back into the active trading stack natively.
 - **Persistent State Tracking:** Constantly writes your current real-time portfolio balance to a local `json` database so you can seamlessly shut down the bot and resume exactly where you left off.
-- **Hourly Native Logs:** Spits out clean, professional metrics directly to the console and archives everything cleanly in rotated background files.
+- **Hourly Native Logs**: Spits out clean, professional metrics directly to the console and archives everything cleanly in rotated background files.
+- **Discord Alerts**: Sends high-fidelity notifications for bot startup and real-time BUY/SELL recommendations directly to your server.

 ---